sboesen/remotely-save/README.md

 3. Enable remotely-secure and set a new encryption password
 4. Delete the encrypted files in your cloud provider (or make a new S3 bucket in this case)
 5. Perform a sync using remotely-secure

+## Credit
+* Credit to @fyears for the original Remotely Save plugin
+* Credit to @sampurkiszb for sync on save
+* Credit to @zaiziw for Obsidian bookmark sync

 ## Questions, Suggestions, Or Bugs